 At JA, we are committed to reaching a diverse student population, supported by diverse volunteers and partners – we want the JA family to reflect the beauty and dimension of our own community.
 This includes diversity in areas such as race, ethnicity, culture, gender/gender identity, economic background, education, language, physical and mental ability, and more.
 Our community will be strengthened by a robust, shared commitment to support all AZ students.

 JA’s innovative programs allows us to reach students from all different geographic areas of Arizona, ranging from rural, suburban, urban and tribal communities.
-Most importantly, the our programs are designed to achieve outcomes that are equitable. our current educational partners include 400 public, private, charter and homeschool K-12 partners who see the benefit in Junior Achievement programming and who help us reach more than 85,000 primarily low-income, diverse students annually.
+Most importantly, the our programs are designed to achieve outcomes that are equitable. our current educational partners include over 400 public, private, charter and homeschool K-12 partners who see the benefit in Junior Achievement programming and who help us reach more than 100,000 primarily low-income, diverse students annually.
 Within those schools, we have more than 3,200 teacher partners who integrate our career and financial literacy programming into their classroom curriculum.

 - Commitment to further diversifying our student reach